Social Prescribing: a resource for health professionals

 Steps

-• Discuss and explore with individuals the social support options that will help address their identified need
+• Discuss and explore the social support options that will help address the individual’s identified need.

-• Leverage 211 Ontario or Ontario Home and Community Care Support Services to find local social supports
+• Leverage 211 Ontario or TheHealthline to find an appropriate social support option.

-• Provide sufficient information for the individual to explore the option further by themselves
+• Provide sufficient information for the individual to explore the option by themselves and manage expectations.

-• Make a plan for following-up to discuss their experience
+• Make a plan for a follow-up to discuss their experience, noting their preferred method of communication.

 Example social prescriptions